bitcoin-s/eclair/docs/PTLC.md

 ### Known Limitations

-The current version doesn't allow to use HTLC's if PTLC is enabled.
+The current version doesn't allow using HTLC's if PTLC mode is enabled.